jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ---

 Many fields require students to memorize some basic set of facts at the start.
-With those planted in memory, you progress to learning how to reason.
+With those planted in memory, you progress to learning how to reason among those facts.
 This article outlines simple steps for committing seemingly random facts to memory using your powerful visual and emotional senses.

 {% include series.html %}